accelazh/accelazh.github.io/_posts/2017-06-27-Experience-In-Feature-Development-And-Rollout-Cycle.md

           * Collecting the production metrics should be done prehand to know the reliability numbers for each hardware
       * Having replicas is not enough.
 We need real number data-driven calculations to known how well is something dong
       * Note that although more replica makes it harder to lose all, but one more replica adds one more frequency to lose something.
+      * Worst case analysis, in the (very) degrade case or very bad failure pattern

   * The durability factors we want to achieve: how often data is lost from disk
       * Different from availability, durability calculates how easy is data lost from persistent disk rather than just offline
       * We may use markov state transition and calculate its MTTF.
 Or simpler, truncate it to a sigle direction condition tree and calculate it.
       * Usually durability is greatly larger than availability.
+      * Other tips adoptable from the availability part

   * The overhead: storage overhead, memory bloat, extra IOs, CPU, network bandwidth, etc
       * Performance, availability/durability, overhead are usually conflicting.
 Make sure we know which one we should prioritize.